ArjArav98/Issue/README.md

 `issue init` - Creates an empty config file in the current directory.

 `issue version` - Displays the current version of the tool.

+`issue help` - Displays a menu with usage instructions for each command.